archanabnair/birst/Birst Orchestrator/v1.0/README.md

 3. Place the **setup.py** script in the folder dedicated for Automation.
 For example, C:/birstautomation/setup.py

 4. Run the script by double clicking **setup.py**.
 This installs all required Python modules and required directories.
+You can check the log for setup in logs directory, with the filename **setup_<timestamp>.log**

 5. Place the **birst_upload_process.py** script and **config_auth.ini** file in the folder **C:/birstautomation/**